mircodemarchi/TrajectoryClustering/README.md

         Perform the following clustering algorithms on generated dataset positions: k-means, mean-shift, gaussian mixture, ward hierarchical and full hierarchical.

-    - `n-clusters`: int
+    - `n-clusters`: int optional

         Number of clusters in input of clustering algorithms that need it.
+If omitted, it runs some WCSS clustering tests for Elbow method.

     - `with-pca`: bool